Kristin Cavallari Opens Up About Her Time On ‘Laguna Beach’ And ‘The Hills’: ‘I Was A Mess’

 Kristin Cavallari is all grown up, but she will always be remembered as one of the former stars of MTV’s Laguna Beach and The Hills.
-Its’ been eight years since The Hills ended and during this time Cavallari married former NFL player, Jay Cutler, and became a mother of three.
+It’s been eight years since The Hills ended and during this time, Cavallari married former NFL player Jay Cutler and became a mother of three.
 With her new reality series, Very Cavallari, due to premiere this month, Cavallari, 31, recently sat down with People to talk about the show and also dished on her time on her former reality shows.

 “In my early 20s I was a mess, and I was just trying to figure it all out,” Cavallari admitted.
 “But now being married and being a mom, I know where I’m supposed to be.
 And it’s a great feeling,” she continued.

-Cavallari spent her late teenage years and part of her 20s in front of the camera and while many people loved her feisty persona on Laguna Beach, the series took a huge toll over the reality-TV star to the point where she wasn’t looking to make a reality-TV comeback ever again.
-Fans will remember that Cavallari was quickly pitted against former co-star, Lauren Conrad when the producers of the show built a love-triangle between the girls and Cavallari’s boyfriend at the time, Stephen Colletti.
-Her portrayal on the show due to that left her feeling “devastated”.
+Cavallari spent her late teenage years and part of her 20s in front of the camera and while many people loved her feisty persona on Laguna Beach, the series took a huge toll over the reality TV star to the point where she wasn’t looking to make a reality TV comeback ever again.
+Fans will remember that Cavallari was quickly pitted against former co-star Lauren Conrad when the producers of the show built a love-triangle between the girls and Cavallari’s boyfriend at the time, Stephen Colletti.
+Her portrayal on the show due to that left her feeling “devastated.”

 Kristin Cavallari Talks Her Return to Reality TV and What 'Devastated' Her About Laguna Beach https://t.co/fyPNWeuDet